ballerine-io/ballerine/README.md

    4. Sign-in with the following credentials:
       - **Email:** `admin@admin.com`
       - **Password:** `admin`
-4. Approve/reject/ask to resubmit
+4. Approve / Reject / Ask to resubmit
 5. For ask to resubmit, go back to the collection flow to re-upload, then go back to the backoffice to see the updated information

-    *Note: some components are currently in beta, if you run into an issue please ping us on Slack
+* Note: some components are currently in beta, if you run into an issue please ping us on Slack

 ## Contributing